 Still, they are a political force to be reckoned with.
-Just look at how they have quashed the hopes of Victorian motorcycle and scooter groups to access bike lanes as part of the coming lane filtering laws in September!
+Just look at how they have quashed the hopes of Victorian motorcycle and scooter groups to access bike lanes when they introduced lane filtering laws!

 So, instead of being cranky with cyclists or laughing at them, we should share the road with them, respect them and learn from them.

 Meanwhile, we should all do our best to encourage our kids to ride bikes to school.

 We need to stop being Super Nannies with our kids.